COPD Exacerbation: From Diagnosis to Treatment

 SUMMARY:

-COPD characterized by the cardinal symptoms of increased dyspnea, cough, and sputum purulence or production/volume.
+COPD exacerbation is characterized by worsening of cardinal symptoms, i.e. increased dyspnea, cough, and/or sputum purulence or production/volume within the span of 14 days.
 Classification is via Gold’s Classification (see Diagnosis and Management of Stable COPD in ‘Related Topics’ below).
-Exacerbations involve increased airway inflammation, increased mucus production and increased gas trapping.
+Exacerbations involve increased airway inflammation, increased mucus production, and increased gas trapping.
 They are commonly precipitated by respiratory tract infections, although there can be many triggers.
 Exacerbations contribute to disease progression and are associated with increased mortality and morbidity.

 - Cardinal symptoms of COPD